nikolaynau/vue-use-leaflet/src/useLeafletCircle/index.md

 category: Layer
 ---

-# useLeafletCircleMarker
+# useLeafletCircle

-A circle of a fixed size with radius specified in pixels.
+A create object for drawing circle overlays on a map.

 ## Usage